 If symptoms persist after several days of home remedies and exercises, schedule a doctor’s appointment to prevent the condition from worsening.

-Diagnosis and Treatment of De Quervain’s Tenosynovitis
+De Quervain’s Tenosynovitis Diagnosis

 Your medical provider will apply pressure to different points around your thumb and wrist to pinpoint the exact location of the discomfort.
 They will also bend your fingers and wrist to see if such movements result in pain.